ChillLive/ChillLiveWallpaperProject/README.md

 * Scrolling can be slow, or even not happen on less powerful/older device.
 This is due to overdrawing scene layer/elements at high frame rate
 * Scrolling is not enabled in landscape mode, and the scene is a little weird
-* On certain devices, the first layer starts to delaminate on the right side of the scene
+* On certain devices, the first layer starts to delaminate on the right side of the scene _Should be fixed in the next release, v0.44_
 * The contrast between the text and the background can be sometimes low, making it hard to read the options